wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [kbd-audio #Project#](https://github.com/ggerganov/kbd-audio): Tools for capturing and analysing keyboard input paired with microphone capture 🎤⌨️

+- [PhoneInfoga #Project#](https://github.com/sundowndev/PhoneInfoga): PhoneInfoga is one of the most advanced tools to scan international phone numbers using only free resources.
+It allows you to first gather standard information such as country, area, carrier and line type on any international phone number.
+Then search for footprints on search engines to try to find the VoIP provider or identify the owner.

 ## Leakage

 - [SecretScanner #Project#](https://github.com/deepfence/SecretScanner): Find secrets and passwords in container images and file systems